Coverage Calculator: Square Feet Versus Gallons

 Calculate your square footage and get the “correct” thickness to ensure the proper amount of spray in bedliner needed to cover your truck’s bed.

 The height (thickness in mils) is the most important dimension for quality of your bed liner.
 Use this Spray Lining and Coatings truck bed liner calculator to estimate the “actual” amount of spray-able liquid required for “correct” thickness.
+You can also use some basic math to calculate the proper amount of coating.
+Read our article on how to use simple math to determine coating requirements.

 Simple Calculator When Thickness and Square Footage are Known